uwrit/leaf/docs/admin/concept/REFERENCE.md

 ## Universal IDs
 Universal IDs allow users to query multiple Leaf instances in a federated fashion (see [Networking Multiple Leaf instances](https://github.com/uwrit/leaf/blob/master/docs/deploy/fed/README.md) to learn how this works).

+> If you are only planning to query Concepts locally at your institution, you don't need to worry about setting `UniversalIds`.

 Federated queries work by mapping the requesting user's local Concepts to the federated node's Concepts by `UniversalId`. `UniversalIds` are defined using the [URN Syntax](https://tools.ietf.org/html/rfc2141).

-In other words, when a user creates a query, if every Concept involved in the query has a `UniversalId` and all federated nodes have Concepts that match the `UniversalId`, the query can be mapped and executed at all nodes, even if each Leaf instance is using a different data model.
+### Mapping UniversalIds at Query Execution
+Assuming multiple Leaf instances have exchanged certificates and are mutually discoverable, user queries can be federated if:

+1) Every Concept involved in the user's query has a `UniversalId`, and

+2) All federated Leaf instances have Concepts that match the `UniversalIds` used in the query.

+Because `UniversalIds` themselves are data-model agnostic and are simply a pointer to an arbitrary Concept, this functionality works even if federated Leaf instances use different data models (see here for a working demonstration https://www.youtube.com/watch?v=ZuKKC7B8mHI).

+### Naming Conventions
 For example, a Concept representing Outpatient encounters could be defined with the `UniversalId`:

 ```